MatteoDelliRocioli/GitNotes/StashYourChanges.md

 ---

-### "Ok Matteo that's fine but what if I don't remember precisely the changes that I stashed, how can I see them" you could say.
+### "Ok mate that's fine but what if I don't remember precisely the changes that I stashed, how can I see them" you could say.

 My friend, turns out that there is a simple command for that as well and that is `git stash show 'stash@{<the stash number>}'` for the file names and `git stash show --all 'stash@{<the stash number>}'` to see also the changes in those files.